 - Review competitor websites: Always a treasure trove of new keywords

-I’ve written extensively about AdWords keyword research for ecommerce stores, so I won’t go into much more detail.
+I’ve written extensively about Google Ads keyword research for ecommerce stores, so I won’t go into much more detail.

 I won’t say there’s always new keywords to find, but if you have a growing store, then you’ll most likely be able to find opportunities you’ve missed.

 12) Try a Controlled Broad Match “Keyword Research” Campaign